-Students who hold a secondary school leaving qualification (Lise Diplomasi) from a general, vocational or technical high school will be required to complete a recognized foundation qualification before being considered for entry to undergraduate programmes.
+Students who hold a secondary school leaving qualification (Lise Diplomasi) from a general, vocational or technical high school will be required to complete a recognized foundation qualification before being considered for entry to undergraduate programs.

 Equivalence candidates are required to have a university degree equivalent to degrees given by Turkish Universities.
 The certificate of equivalence is given by the Turkish Higher Education Council for registration.

-In Turkish Universities the Doctor of Medicine degree requires six years of study, Dental Medicine or Veterinary Medicine degrees require five years of study.
+In Turkish Universities, the Doctor of Medicine degree requires six years of study, Dental Medicine or Veterinary Medicine degrees require five years of study.
 BA. and BS degrees are given after four years.

 Grade Point Average

 MA/MS programs: BA/BS degree with a minimum grade point average of 55 points out of 100 full points, or its equivalent.

 MA/MS programs without dissertation: BA/BS degree with minimum grade point average 55 points out of 100 full points or its equivalent.

 Ph.D. programs: MS/MA degree, with minimum grade point average of 65 points out of 100 full points, or its equivalent.
 “MA/MS programs without dissertation” are acceptable for Ph.D. programs only if a dissertation is presented separately.

 Candidates with a six-year Doctor of Medicine degree or a five-year Dental Medicine or Veterinary Medicine degree need not have an MS degree in order to apply for the Ph.D. programs listed under the Graduate School of Health Sciences unless otherwise stated.
 The minimum grade point average of the candidate with the Doctor of Medicine, Veterinary Medicine or Dental Medicine diploma should be 65 out of 100 full points or its equivalent.